European Union

 Biological treatment

-The urban waste water that needs biological treatment with nitrogen and phosphorus removal (- million p.e.) is lower than the collected urban waste water (- million p.e.), because this type of treatment is necessary only for larger urban areas (over 10,000 p.e.), discharging into sensitive areas.
+Furthermore, the amount of urban waste water that needs biological treatment with removal ( million p.e.) is lower than the collected urban waste water ( million p.e.), because this type of treatment is necessary only for larger urban areas (over 10 000 p.e.), discharging into sensitive areas.

 Figure 3